Braves - Tigers Prediction, Pick, How To Watch

 Why The Braves Could Cover The Spread

+It was the bullpen that let down the Braves yesterday.
+That is not normal for them either.
+The Braves bullpen ERA ranks tied for second in the national league this year and second in WHIP.
+In general, the pitching staff has been solid all year.
+They are 8th in team era while sitting 10th in opponent batting average.
+The Braves have had trouble closing games though.
+They have now blown 13 saves this year, and only have a save percentage rate of 58%.

+Hoping to help keep the game out of reach with great pitching will be Spencer Strider.
+Strider is 6-2 this year with a 3.79 ERA.
+He has been slowly declining this year though.
+In April, Strider was 3-0 with a 1.80 ERA.
+Then in May, he was 2-2 with a 4.01 ERA.
+Last time out, he went just four innings and gave up eight runs.
+He has a 9.00 ERA on the month, but did get the win in his first start of June.

-The Braves enter the contest with one of the best offensive units in the majors.
-They are fifth in runs scored this year, while sitting fourth in batting average and on-base percentage.
-They are also second in the majors in slugging percentage and have hit 108 home runs this year, which is good for third in the majors.
-This had led the Braves to 40 wins on the season, tied for the most in the National League with the Diamondbacks.
+To also avoid having to use a closer, the Braves enter the contest with one of the best offensive units in the majors.
+They are fifth in runs scored this year, while sitting fifth in batting average and fourth in on-base percentage.
+They are also second in the majors in slugging percentage and have hit 109 home runs this year, which is good for third in the majors.
+The offense may be without Marcell Ozuna in this game, but they have more than enough to make up for that.

-Helping pace this offense is the combination of Matt Olson, Sean Murphy, and Ozzie Albies.
-Olson is currently tied for 11th in the majors with 45 RBIs and tied for fourth with 18 home runs this year.
-He has not been hitting great this month though.
-He is currently hitting just .194 on the month, with 12 strikeouts.
-Yesterday he hit his first home run of the month and drove in his second and third RBIs.
-Olson has struck out now in 12 straight games and has seen his batting average drop a full ten points in the meantime.
-Ozzie Albies has been hitting much better than Olson.
-He is hitting .265 this month and has three home runs with six RBIs.
-Meanwhile, Murphy has hit .296 this month, with four runs batted in and a home run.
+Matt Olson is currently tied for 11th in the majors with 45 RBIs and tied for fifth with 18 home runs this year.
+Ozzie Albies drove in his seventh run of the month yesterday while getting a walk and a stolen base.
+He is only hitting .250 on the month, but his OBP is sitting at .349 while he has scored seven times.
+Meanwhile, Austin Riley is hoping to get back on track.
+He is hitting .282 on the month but has only hit one home run.
+He has scored eight times this month though.

-On the hill tonight will be Charlie Morton.
-Morton is 5-6 on the year with a 3.89 ERA.
-His last two starts have not been his best.
-In his last two starts, he has done 11.2 innings and given up seven runs while striking out 14.
-He has a 5.40 ERA in those starts, and last time out he gave up two home runs.
-Morton started the year start, with a 2.76 ERA in his first five starts.
-Since then, he has only one start in which he gave up less than two runs.

 Why The Tigers Could Cover The Spread

 While the Braves put out one of the best offensive units in the majors, the Tigers put out one of the worst.
-They are last in batting average, runs scored, and slugging percentage.
-The Tigers sit 28th in on-base percentage.
-They have scored just 19 runs in their nine-game losing streak, good for just over two runs per game.
-They have also been shut out twice in that time.
+They are last in runs scored, and slugging percentage.
+The Tigers sit 28th in on-base percentage and 29th in batting average.
+During the nine-game losing streak, they scored just 19 runs, but last night they put up six runs for just the second time in the last 12 games.
+Luckily for them, the pitching was able to hold on in this one.

 Making things worse for the Tigers, some of their best bats sit on the IL.
-Riley Green, Matt Vierling, and Akil Baddoo are all currently on the IL.
-Not everyone has been struggling though.
-Nick Maton may not be hitting great, but at least he is driving in runs.
-Maton is hitting just .200 over the last week but has a home run, a double, and driven in six runs.
-The best bat on the team as of late actually belongs to Kerry Carpenter, who was in action over the weekend with the Tigers missing guys due to injury.
-In the three-game series, he is .667 and scored twice.
-While he got on base a lot, he did not drive in a single run and only had one extra-base hit.

-The Tigers have yet to announce a starting pitcher for this game, but it will not be Olson or Lorenzen who are scheduled for games two and three of the series.
+Riley Green and Akil Baddoo are all currently in the IL.
+Matt Vierling did return from injury in the game yesterday though.
+He went 2-4 with a double, a walk, and a strikeout.
+Spencer Torkelson also was amazing in the game.
+He went three for six in the game with a home run and three RBIs.
+Torkelson is still hitting just .205 on the month, and strikeouts have been an issue.
+He has struck out 13 times this month so far.

+Reese Olson will take the hill in this game.
+He has only made two appearances on the year with one start.
+In both appearances, he has gone five innings and given up two or fewer runs.
+His team has lost in both of his appearances and he is 0-1 on the year.

 Final Braves-Tigers Prediction & Pick